giuseppeg/dss/README.md

 }
 ```

-[`className`](./src/classname.js) is a simple function that applies the tokens (class names) in a deterministic way.
+[`classNames`](./src/classnames.js) is a simple function that applies the tokens (class names) in a deterministic way.

-The concept is similar to CSS Modules and most importantly **is language agnostic (it is not CSS-in-JS)** i.e. you write DSS in `.css` files, compile them and then you can consume the styles in any language (Ruby, PHP, Python etc) that implements the super simple `className` helper.
+The concept is similar to CSS Modules and most importantly **is language agnostic (it is not CSS-in-JS)** i.e. you write DSS in `.css` files, compile them and then you can consume the styles in any language (Ruby, PHP, Python etc) that implements the super simple `classNames` helper.

 ## Determinism? how?